Code-Institute-Submissions/abdullahjr0-MS1/README.md

 # 1. UX

-As an avid gym member, I wanted to ccreate a website which allowed me to use my passion as a tool to help others acheive their fitness goals
+As an avid gym member, I wanted to create a website which allowed me to use my passion as a tool to help others acheive their fitness goals

 This website is immediately apparent to users from first glance, allowing them to navigate with ease and find the most suitable services to sign up to.